-There are some key things to consider when you are looking to purchase your pot, for me personally since I cold soak.
+There are some key things to consider when purchasing your pot, for me personally, since I cold soak.

-I actually chose the Vargo BOT Bottle Pot which is a 1000mL pot with a screw-on lid that makes it possible to have a hot meal as well as soak depending on the day and circumstances.
+I actually chose the Vargo BOT Bottle Pot, a 1000mL pot with a screw-on lid that makes it possible to have a hot meal and soak depending on the day and circumstances.

-There are all sizes from small little cups to large 1000mL backpacking pots so you need to decide what is best for you
+There are loads of cooking pot sizes, from small little cups to large 1000mL backpacking pots, so you need to decide what is best for you

-For me I like to have enough water to make coffee as well as have some leftover in case I want to cold soak or make dinner so the 1000mL size was perfect, but this all comes down to personal preference.
+For me, I like to have enough water to make coffee as well as have some leftovers in case I want to cold soak or make dinner, so the 1000mL size was perfect, but this all comes down to personal preference.

 The weight of the pot also goes up with size so if you are looking to save on ounces then you might want to consider a smaller pot.

-The next thing is what will you be cooking?
-If you are only looking to boil water for coffee or tea in the morning then a small pot might suffice, but if you want to make full meals then a larger pot may be necessary.
+The next thing is, what will you be cooking?
+If you are only looking to boil water for coffee or tea in the morning, then a tiny pot might suffice, but if you want to make full meals, then a larger pot may be necessary.